1. Stipend and Tuition –

 |MS Biomedical Informatics||2||5|

 |MS Clinical Research||2||3|

-Enrollment Services and the Graduate School will assess each student’s academic progress on an annual basis.
-A student who is not making SAP will be notified in writing and will be informed of the reasons for this determination.
+Enrollment Services and the Graduate School will assess each student’s academic progress on a semester basis.
+A student who is not making SAP will be placed on Academic Probation and registration hold.
+Students will be notified in writing and will be informed of the reasons for this determination.
 A student who is not making SAP may be required to appear before the Committee for Academic Review.

 A student who fails to meet one or more of the standards for SAP is ineligible for financial aid beginning with the term immediately following the term in which the SAP requirements were not met.
 In this situation, the student can be placed on financial aid probation and receive aid if the Committee for Academic Review approves an academic plan for the student that will ensure, if followed, that the student is able to meet the SAP by a specific point of time, normally an academic year.
 A student must be enrolled in at least 50% of a course load to remain eligible for financial aid.
 A student shall become eligible again for financial aid when he or she has satisfactorily completed sufficient coursework to meet the standards of progress within the maximum time frames delineated above.
 A student who does not meet the SAP requirements by the end of the financial aid probationary period is ineligible for financial aid.